wolkenheim/keycloak-vue3/README.md

 npm run dev
 ```
 This is the plan: the logic for authentication will live in App.vue.
 This is a base component that will be called no
 matter what route is active.

+What we build is basically a wrapper around the Keycloak client.
+The task is to get data from keycloak and put it
+into the store.